logo

 Chapter 3 Summary: “A Community of Addicted Bodies”

-Heroin and crack use takes a physical toll on the body of those dependent on these drugs.
+Heroin and crack use takes a physical toll on the body.
 Withdrawal is an excruciating experience, so users seek to avoid becoming “dopesick” at all costs.
-The use of drugs is divided along racial lines: Crack is associated with Black drug users, along with a form of shooting up called “booting-and-jacking,” or inserting needles right into the vein; whereas many white drug users are likely to give up on shooting into their scarred veins and instead shoot directly into fatty tissue.
+The use of drugs is divided along racial lines: Crack is associated with Black people who use drugs, along with a form of shooting up called “booting-and-jacking,” or inserting needles directly into the vein; by contrast, white people who use drugs are more likely to give up on shooting into their scarred veins and instead shoot directly into fatty tissue.
 This results in different physical marks of addiction, depending on race and/or ethnicity.
 The intersection of addiction, masculinity, and sexuality comes with additional racial differences, as Black and Latino male users claim to be very sexually active, while white users generally trend in the opposite direction, claiming to experience erectile dysfunction.

 The healthcare system commits violence against people addicted to substances in a variety of ways.
-For example, interlocutor Hogan has had several near-death encounters from abscesses, which has attempted to resolve himself.
+For example, interlocutor Hogan has had several near-death encounters from abscesses, which has attempted to resolve himself due to lack of access to health services.
 Medical staff treats him and others like him with frustration, nicknaming them “frequent flyers.”
 Surgeons are less likely to provide “frequent flyers” anesthesia and painkillers for painful procedures, especially if the person they are serving is Black.